shinshin86/nestjs-todo-app/README.md

 - API endpoints are defined in `src/todo/todo.controller.ts`.
 - Business logic is implemented in `src/todo/todo.service.ts`.

+## Continuous Integration
+This project uses GitHub Actions for continuous integration.
+The CI pipeline runs on every push to the `main` branch and on every pull request.
+It performs the following checks:

+- Installs dependencies
+- Builds the project
+- Runs linting
+- Generates Prisma client
+- Runs Prisma migrations
+- Executes unit tests
+- Runs E2E tests

+The CI is configured to run on Node.js versions 18.x and 20.x.
+You can see the details of the CI configuration in the `.github/workflows/ci.yml` file.

 ## Code Formatting with Prettier

 This project uses Prettier for code formatting.
 To format your code, run: